mariangusatu/mariangusatu.github.io/_tabs/disclaimer.md

 This Website may contain links to third-party websites or content.
 These links are provided for your convenience and as additional resources.
 We have no control over the content or practices of third-party websites and do not endorse or assume responsibility for any content found on these external sites.

-By using this Website, you agree to and accept this disclaimer in full.

 <h2 data-toc-skip>Update and Contact</h2>

 We may update this disclaimer from time to time to reflect changes in our content and practices.